howdyai/botkit-studio-sdk/README.md

 });
 ```
-This will return your bots 'thank you' command explicitly from the Botkit Studio API.

 # Script Object Schema
-A flattened script from Botkit Studio API should look something like this:
+A script JSON object from Botkit Studio API should look something like this:
 ```
 {
    "command":"hello",